Skip to main content

 "Women in the News," short biography of Annie Christitch, Box 1, Folder 28, Annie and Elizabeth O'Brien Christitch papers, MS.1994.039, John J. Burns Library, Boston College.

-Biographical Note: Elizabeth O'Brien Christitch
+Biographical Note: Elizabeth Christitch

-Elizabeth O'Brien Christitch was born in Limerick, Ireland as the daughter of John O'Brien of Loughghur, Limerick.
+Elizabeth (O'Brien) Christitch was born in Limerick, Ireland as the daughter of John O'Brien of Loughghur, Limerick.
 She married Colonel L. N. Christitch of the Royal Serbian Army.
 She had three children: Nikola, Annie, and Janie, who later became Mother Mary of the Cross.

 During the First World War she worked in Belgrade for the Red Cross.
 She was also an original member of the Serbian Relief Fund Committee.
 She and her daughter Annie were held as prisoners in Serbia for three and a half years, with their release aided by the Pope.